-Part A - Transport Economic Regulator
+Transport Economic Regulator

-27. Establishment of Transport Economic Regulator
+Establishment of Transport Economic Regulator

-- (1) The Transport Economic Regulator is established as an organ of state within the public administration, but as an institution outside the public service. - (2) The Regulator is- - (a) a juristic person, with jurisdiction throughout the Republic; - (b) is independent, and subject only to the Constitution and the law; - (c) must be impartial and perform its functions without fear, favour or prejudice; and - (d) must exercise the functions assigned to it in terms of any law in- - (i) the most cost-efficient and effective manner; and - (ii) accordance with the values and principles mentioned in Section 195 of the Constitution. - (3) On any matter concerning the governance of the Regulator referred to in Section 28(9), or that this Act or any other legislation requires to be determined by the Board, a decision supported by a majority of all of the members of the Board is the decision of the Regulator. - (4) On any matter not contemplated in subsection (3), a decision taken, in accordance with this Act and the Regulator's operational rules, by a majority of the members of the Executive Regulatory Panel is the decision of the Regulator.
+- 29. (1) The Transport Economic Regulator is hereby established as an organ of state within the public administration, but as an institution outside the public service. - (2) The Regulator-

+- (a) is a juristic person, with jurisdiction throughout the Republic; - (b) is independent and subject only to the Constitution and the law; - (c) must be impartial and perform its functions without fear, favour or prejudice; - (d) must exercise the functions assigned to it in terms of any law in- - 15 - (i) the most cost-efficient and effective manner; and - (ii) accordance with the values and principles mentioned in section 195 of the Constitution. - (3) On any matter concerning the governance of the Regulator referred to in section 30(9), or that this Act or any other legislation requires to be determined by the Board, a 20 decision supported by a majority of all of the members of the Board is the decision of the Regulator. - (4) On any matter not contemplated in subsection (3), a decision taken, in accordance with this Act and the Regulator's functions, by a majority of the members of the Executive Regulatory Panel is the decision of the Regulator.

-28. Governance of the Transport Economic Regulator
+Governance of Transport Economic Regulator

-(1) The Regulator is governed by a Board comprising-
+- 30. (1) The Regulator is governed by a Board comprising- - (a) 6 non-executive members appointed by the Minister; and - (b) the Chief Executive Officer, who serves on the Board, subject to subsection (11).

-- (a) 6 non-executive members appointed by the Minister; and - (b) the Chief Executive Officer, who serves on the Board subject to subsection (11). - (2) Before appointing non-executive members of Board, the Minister by notice in the Gazette, must- - (a) invite members of the public to submit nominations for persons who meet the requirements set out in Section 29(1)(a), to serve on the Board; and - (b) establish a panel of experts on governance and public policy, to compile a shortlist of candidates from the received nominations. - (3) The Minister must appoint the non-executive members of the Board from the list of candidates compiled by the panel of experts. - (4) Within 20 business days from the date of appointment of the non-executive members of the Board, the Minister must publish a notice of such appointment in the Gazette. - (5) Each non-executive member of the Board serves on a part-time basis, and for a term of 4 years, subject to subsection (3). - (6) When the first appointments are made to the Board, or at any time there is a complete simultaneous turnover of the Board's non-executive membership, the terms of the non-executive Board members must be varied, so that some are appointed to serve for 3 years, and the remainder for 4 years. - (7) A non-executive member may be re-appointed to a second term, subject to Section 29. - (8) The Minister must designate a non-executive member to be the Chairperson of the Board. - (9) The Board must- - (a) guide the strategic development of the Regulator;
+- (2) Before appointing non-executive members of Board, the Minister by notice in the Gazette, must- - (a) invite members of the public to submit nominations for persons who meet the requirements set out in section 31(1)(a), to serve on the Board; and - (b) establish a panel of experts on governance and public policy, to compile a 35 shortlist of candidates from the received nominations. - (3) The Minister must appoint the non-executive members of the Board from the list of candidates compiled by the panel of experts. - (4) Within 30 business days from the date of appointment of the non-executive members of the Board, the Minister must publish a notice of such appointment in the 40 Gazette. - (5) Each non-executive member of the Board serves on a part-time basis, and for a term of four years, subject to subsection (3) of this section. - (6) When the first appointments are made to the Board, or at any time there is a complete simultaneous turnover of the Board's non-executive membership, the terms of 45 the non-executive Board members must be varied, so that some are appointed to serve for three years, and the remainder for four years. - (7) A non-executive member may be re-appointed to a second term, subject to section 31.